 It’s certainly possible to make your own fertilisers.
 The use of a No Dig compost is one such example.
 People usually however think of making their own fertiliser aw being making something such as comfrey tea or using the leachate from wormeries.

 We are often told that comfrey is rich in potassium so good for tomatoes and that nettles are high in nitrogen (N).
-And though this is true, I have a problem with it.
+But this isn’t true, and I have a further problem with it.
 There’s no way of telling how much is in the tea you make for how much it needs diluting.

 Manufactured fertilisers don’t suffer these problems.
 And nor does compost used in No Dig.
 Manufactured fertilisers show the amounts of nutrients on the box.
 And compost is a mix of some many things that, though not normally analysed, the levels are more consistent.